 - Introducing a stronger relationship verification process for single parents, to ensure people are not getting higher payments by claiming to be single when they’re not.

 - Ensuring Tax File Numbers are collected before income support payments are approved in order to streamline administration and increase personal responsibility.

 We are implementing consistent mutual obligation requirements to ensure more people prepare for, search for and accept suitable employment.

 This will mean, for example, job seekers aged 30-49 (approx. 270,000) will have activity requirements increased from 30 hours to 50 hours per fortnight.

 A new program called ParentsNext is helping disadvantaged parents break the cycle of dependency.

-80 per cent of young mothers on welfare had a parent or guardian also on welfare.
-Without extra help, there is a high chance their children too will grow up without a parent working.
+80 percent of young mothers on welfare had a parent or guardian also on welfare.
+Without extra help, there is a high chance their children will also grow up without a parent working.

 We are now stepping in early with support and training for parents when children are young, so they have the skills and confidence to work when their children go to school.

-ParentsNext has been successfully piloted in 10 locations and the scheme will now be compulsory for about 68,000 people on parenting payments.
+ParentsNext has been successfully piloted in ten locations and the scheme will now be compulsory for about 68,000 people on parenting payments.